KaterynaKocheharova/Currency-Converter-App/README.md

 # Currency Exchange #
-During our React practice classes, we worked on this exchange currency project with my classmates.
+We created this simple yet convenient exchange currency app with my classmates during our React practice class.

 ## Here you can
 * See exchange rates